lorin/resilience-engineering/README.md

 * [Underground adaptations: case studies from health care](https://doi.org/10.1007/s10111-011-0207-2)
 * [Can We Trust Best Practices?
 Six Cognitive Challenges of Evidence-Based Approaches](https://journals.sagepub.com/doi/abs/10.1177/1555343416637520?journalCode=edma)
 * [The Role of Automation in Complex System Failures]
+* [Extemporaneous Adaptation to Evolving Complexity: A Case Study of Resilience in Healthcare] (see also [Thai Wood's notes](https://resilienceroundup.com/issues/55)).

+[Extemporaneous Adaptation to Evolving Complexity: A Case Study of Resilience in Healthcare]: https://pdfs.semanticscholar.org/1423/f18530599b9de186af0eee4852bb7e619384.pdf

 ## Jens Rasmussen